MAPE-15/Convolutional-Neural-Network/CNN_FROM_SCRATCH/README.md

 # Convolutional Neural Network From Scratch
 Do not expect this neural network to be as precise as from the frameworks.
 This neural network is programmed from scratch, to understand how it works.
 This neural network is trained to recognize facial expressions and to classify each.
-That's why we use convolutional neural network.
-We train the model to predict a facial expression from person's face.
+We train the model to predict a facial expression from person's face in a static image.
-We provide an image of the person, it is NOT a real live prediction using a webcam.
-A real live precition of facial expressions via webcam is in the CNN where actual frameworks are used.
+A real live prediction of facial expressions via webcam is in the CNN where actual frameworks are used.

 ## Table of Contents
 1. [Convolutional Neural Network From Scratch](#convolutional-neural-network-from-scratch)